Important information about our mortgages

 If you pay off a fixed rate mortgage before the end of the agreed fixed period or change to another interest rate before the end of the agreed fixed rate period, an early redemption charge will be applied.
-This charge will be either an amount calculated using this formula, whichever is lower:
+This charge will be either an amount calculated using this formula or six months interest, whichever is lower:

 Redeemed amount x (R - R1) x Time remaining in days until the end of the fixed rate period) divided by 360.